brajeshwar/brajeshwar.github.io/_posts/2008/2008-04-04-seesmic-acquires-twhirl.md

----
-layout: post
-title: Twitter client Twhirl acquired by Seesmic
+# Twitter client Twhirl acquired by Seesmic
----

 The acquisition of Twhirl, for an undisclosed amount, by <a href="http://www.seesmic.com/">Seesmic</a> is an interesting news from many angle, the most interesting being Twhirl an AIR application which can run on both Windows and Mac, and of course on Linux.